slashlos/SimpleViewer/README.md

 # SimpleViewer

-SimpleViewer is an off-shoot of the Helium 3 project on github.
+SimpleViewer is an off-shoot of my Helium 3 project on github.
 I figured there may be others wading into the new WkWebView area and would apperciate a starting point - I would.